smallinsky/mtf/README.md

 ```

 ## Ports
-Port are used to communicate with dependencies by sending and receiveing messages in a consistent way,
+Port are used to communicate with dependencies by sending and receiveing messages in a consistent way.
-for example grpc port allows to mock whole grpc comunication between SUT and other service.
 ### GRPC Client/Server port
+GRPC ports allows to mock whole grpc comunication between client<->SUT<->Other GRPC service.

 Server grpc port initalization
 ```